top of page

 Roach: [Nods] “They put it in your head to help you fight, and when it works, you see us as something other.”

-She explains that the flashlight device Stripe saw transmits a virus to the Mass system, causing it to malfunction and allowing the soldiers to experience reality as their bodies naturally would without the implants.
+She explains that the flashlight device Stripe saw transmits a virus to the Mass system, causing it to malfunction.
+This allows soldiers to experience reality as their bodies naturally would without the implants.

-Stripe has a moment of doubt, expressing how hideous the roaches are and how he has seen them himself.
+Stripe doubts himself, expressing how hideous the roaches appear and how he has seen them firsthand.

 Stripe: “No, they’re monsters.
 I’ve seen them!”